About the NASUWT

 The NASUWT has embedded its action with further days of national action co-ordinated with the NUT, across England.
 To find out more about why the NASUWT is taking action visit the industrial action pages.

-As part of the NASUWT's opposition to the Coalition Governments cuts to public services, the NASUWT are backing calls for alternative methods for reducing the budget deficit.
+As part of the NASUWT's opposition to cuts to public services, the NASUWT are backing calls for alternative methods for reducing the budget deficit.
 Like many trade unions and other groups, the NASUWT are backing calls for a Robin Hood Tax on some of the financial transactions of many of the large banks.

 NASUWT campaigns for the protection of teachers